Fuechschen/dubbot/README.md

 ## IMPORTANT

-With this commit, bubbot does not longer require dubtrackapi (and phantomjs) since it's runned with DubAPI by anjanms.
+With this commit, dubbot does not longer require dubtrackapi (and phantomjs) since it's runned with DubAPI by anjanms.
 Be sure to run ```npm install``` before you start it after updating!

 ### Functionality